Fiestas Patrias (Peru): Use of the flag

 During the whole month of July, homes, office buildings, public and private institutions, schools, and restaurants display the national flag.
 It is obligatory and it is rare to see any of these places without a flag.

 Regarding the President

-The President of Peru fulfills one of his major obligations during these days.
+The President of Peru fulfills one of their major obligations during these days.
 In his capacity as Head of State he must, on July 28 of each year, give an accounting of the nation's progress up to this date.
 This Peruvian custom was established by José de San Martín.

 Te Deum Mass

 On the morning of 28 July the Archbishop of Lima celebrates the Mass of the Te Deum as mandated by the Catholic Church.
 Originally, the Mass was celebrated on 29 July but was later changed to its present date.
 The President, other government officials, and ranking dignitaries attend the service.

 The Mass officially begins at 9:00 A.M.